 Leesa is one of the big five brands in the online mattress shopping space.
 They’ve helped create the standards that you see for every other brand.
-Firstly, they offer completely free shipping with with the Leesa mattress.
+Firstly, they offer completely free shipping with with all three beds.
+Let’s just discuss the Original Leesa mattress for now, but it all applies to the other two beds as well.

 The bed actually ships via UPS and it is compressed and plastic wrapped in a box, hence the common phrase bed-in-a-box mattress.
 The bed will typically arrive within 7 business days of when you place your order.
 Leesa also offers white glove delivery, although that costs extra (details in the FAQ section below).